 Looking at the extent of the negative media attention given to the so-called Lolita images of female teen pop singers, it is obvious that a sexist way of thinking still exists.
-How can the media and the public be critical of the Britneys, Christinas and Mileys of the world for their wardrobe, (or lack thereof), but not be critical of the LFO’s, Backstreet Boys and 98 Degrees?
+How can the media and the public be critical of the Britneys, Christinas and Mileys of the world for their wardrobe, (or lack thereof), but not be critical of the wardrobes of boy bands like LFO, Backstreet Boys and 98 Degrees?

-These male groups also embrace the ‘less is more’ wardrobe when it comes to their concerts, videos and photos but the media backlash is not there.
+These male groups also embrace the ‘less is more’ wardrobe when it comes to their concerts, videos, and photos, but the media backlash that female artists suffer for wearing similar clothing is not there for the male groups.

 Female sexuality has always been a topical issue: how far can a woman take her sexuality before it becomes bad taste?
 Why do males get away with baring their chests without coming under fire by critics?

-The image Britney projects is partly the idea of her promoters who are savvy enough to know that the Lolita image can enhance her career.
-Her music may be deep-rooted in the teen market but her image crosses over into the adult market where she is often shown on adult magazine covers posing seductively while still maintaining an ‘innocence’.
+The image Britney projects is partly the idea of her promoters, who are savvy enough to know that the Lolita image can enhance her career.
+Her music may be deep-rooted in the teen market but her image crosses over into the adult market, where she is often shown on adult magazine covers posing seductively while still maintaining an air of innocence.

 No matter what we may think of Britney, this marketing ploy has worked in her favour in terms of commercial success.
-Promoters know that selling these Pop artists as a fantasy boy or girlfriend to their fans can only enhance their appeal, despite the talent these groups may or may not have.
+Promoters know that selling these Pop artists as fantasy boyfriends or girlfriends to their fans can only enhance their appeal, despite the talent these groups may or may not have.

 Were we really shocked when Britney executed a striptease on the MTV Awards?
 I.d. are an up-and-coming vocal group based in Toronto.
 Twenty-two-year-old group member, Gary, believes that there is a difference between the way that female artists and male groups use their sexuality.